GWM Tank 300: Exports

 The Tank brand was destined for export markets since mid-2021.

 Asia

 Indonesia

 The Tank 300 made its Indonesian debut in July 2024 at the 31st Gaikindo Indonesia International Auto Show alongside the Jolion, with deliveries commenced in the final quarter of 2024.
 It comes in a sole variant and powered by a 2.0-litre HEV turbocharged petrol hybrid.
 The 2.4-litre turbocharged diesel engine, with the option between two-wheel drive and four-wheel drive, was added in July 2025.

 Malaysia

 The Tank 300 was launched in Malaysia on 12 July 2024, after being previewed in March 2024 and later in May at the Malaysia Autoshow alongside the Haval H6.
 It comes in a sole variant powered by a 2.0-litre turbocharged petrol engine.
+In May 2026, the 2.0-litre HEV turbocharged petrol hybrid was introduced in Malaysia in the sole variant.

 Philippines

 GWM previewed the Tank 300 in the Philippines in October 2023 and was officially launch on 15 December 2023.
 It comes in a sole variant powered by a 2.0-litre turbocharged petrol engine.